Compare Electric Rates in Maryland

 Below are answers to some of the questions you might have about Maryland rates:

-According to the Energy Information Administration (EIA), the average residential electricity price in Maryland is 11.57 cents per kWh.
+According to the Energy Information Administration (EIA), Maryland’s average residential electricity price is 11.57 cents per kWh.
 It varies slightly, based on which utility company services your local place.
-If you shop around and switch to a retail energy provider, the rate you will end up switching to will likely be cheaper.
+If you shop around and switch to a retail energy provider, you might be able to find a more competitive rate and lower your energy bill.

-What is the average electric bill in Maryland?
+What is the average electricity bill in Maryland?

-Because of a quite high average usage (18th highest in the US), Maryland electric bills turn out o be among the highest in the country or approximately $140 / month on average.
+Because of a quite high average usage (18th highest in the US), Maryland electric bills turn out to be among the highest in the country or approximately $140 / month on average.

 Don’t wait to shop around for a better electricity rate!
-You can compare the available rates on the official state program Maryland Electric Choice, or simply enter your zip code on our website to shop for electricity plans.
+You can compare the available rates on the official state program Maryland Electric Choice, or simply enter your zip code on our website to shop for electricity and natural gas plans.
+Whether you are looking for a fixed-rate plan or a variable-rate plan, renewable energy or prepaid plans, switching suppliers, or moving to a new address, we have electricity plans to fit your needs.

 What is the electricity supply charge?